Operating a "Comptometer"

 A typical "Comptometer" calculator keyboard:

-Note that each key has two numbers.
-The larger number is used for addition and multiplication, whereas the small number (which is the "nines complement") is used in subtraction and division.
+Note that each key of this "full-keyboard" machine has two numbers.
+The larger-sized number is used for addition and multiplication, whereas the smaller-sized number (which is the "nines complement") is used in subtraction and division.

-The little buttons at the bottom of each column of keys are the "subtraction buttons" and stop the mechanism carrying over when performing subtraction operations.
+The little buttons at the bottom of each column of keys are the "subtraction buttons".

-Simpler machines did not have the small numbers on the keys or the subtraction buttons and were mainly for addition and multiplication.Comptometer operators were taught to use the machines in the same way that typewriters and computer keyboards can be operated using the "touch typing" technique.
+"Comptometer" operators were taught to use their machine in the same way that typewriters and computer keyboards can be operated using the "touch typing" technique.
 Here you do not look at the keys but move the fingers to the correct keys using touch.

 "It is important that the operator does not look at the keyboard when adding.
 Keys Nos.
 1 to 5 only are used in addition.
 This enables greater speed as it is quicker to strike two keys with the hand practically stationary than to move the hand to a distant key.